CS175MinecraftAI/IfYouCanDodgeAFireball/docs/status.md

 #### Encoding Agent Location
 The first bit of information we wanted to encode into the state was the agent's location.
 Since the agent can only more 1-dimensionally, this is only 1 value.
 However we reduced the player’s location to five different values, giving each a numeric value: left_corner +2, middle_left +1, middle 0 , middle_right -1, right_corner -2.
 When the agent is in the middle, it is unobstructed by a wall, therefore it can move either left or right to dodge.
 When the agent is getting closer to the left wall, it would want to avoid moving left and cornering itself, and vice versa for the right wall.
 We call this value the "corner value" of the agent.
+The first bit of information we wanted to encode into the state was the agent's location.
+Since the agent can only move 1-dimensionally, this is only 1 value.
+However we reduced the player’s location to five different values, giving each a numeric value: left_corner +2, middle_left +1, middle 0 , middle_right -1, right_corner -2.
+When the agent is in the middle, it is unobstructed by a wall, therefore it can move either left or right to dodge.
+When the agent is getting closer to the left wall, it would want to avoid moving left and cornering itself, and vice versa for the right wall.
+We call this value the "corner value" of the agent.

 #### Visualization of the corner value in relation to the environment
 <img src="http://i.imgur.com/KrCKk89.png"/>